modokleague/modokleague.github.io/s5/index.md

 📢 Compete for bragging rights with your off-picks

 > After you earn your top score in a round, take your unused hero pair and aspect pair from that round and try to top the Punch Club leaderboard following Friendly Neighborhood Mode scoring rules.
+Uses the regular score submission form.